bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 stream sockets are reliable and two way connected communication stream

-output two items into the stream socket in order 1 2 they will a
+output two items into the stream socket in order 1 2 they will arrive in the order 1 2  at the opposite end

+stream